WideChat/docs/developer-guides/realtime-api/the-message-object/buttons/README.md

 ]
 ```

-`*` Buttons can be included within a '''buttons''' object inside the generic template or in a '''buttons template''' of it's own.
+`*` Buttons can be included within a '''buttons''' object inside the generic type or in any of the button types of it's own.

 ## Resources